VijayN53/VSDSquadron_Mini_Internship/README.md

 + [Sample project](https://www.vlsisystemdesign.com/smart-door-using-ir-sensor-and-servo-motor/)

 ### NOTE
-+ The code is subjected to change for future improvements and corrections.
++ The code is subjected to change for any future improvements or corrections.
-+ The pinout connections maybe adjusted accordingly.
++ The pinout connections may also be adjusted accordingly.

 </details>